Guntereno/Thing/TheThingRules.md

 Note, that at this stage, no player is obligated to go through with the trade, and either player can back out at any stage in the process.
 (This can be used to try and sniff out an alien; i.e. if they are willing to make a trade that has seemingly little benefit to them, it could be a sign that they are trying to infect you.)
 If an accepted offer falls through in this way, the original player may then choose the next offer in turn.

-When the trade goes through, without showing the cards to anyone else, the players exchange cards and add them to their hands.
+When the trade goes ahead, the players exchange cards and add them to their hands without showing them to anyone else.
 You can only trade a card that has the value which you offered during the bidding.
-It's entirely permissible for you to lie about the value of the card whilst bidding (e.g. offer a 10 which you don't have).
-However, you are not permitted to then go through with the exchange and give a card of a different value.
+It's entirely permissible for you to lie about the value of a card while bidding (e.g. offer a 10 which you don't have).
+However, you can not then go through with the exchange with a card of a different value.
 If you do not have the card you originally offered, you must decline to complete the offer.
 The one exception to this rule is the red Queen card.
-It is permissible to pretend that the red Queen is a 10 for the sake of trading.
+It is permissible to pretend that the red Queen is a 10 or a blood test card for the sake of trading.

-As always it's important to maintain the rule that _an infected player can never be disinfected_.
+As always, it's crucial that _an infected player can never be disinfected_.
 To this end, an alien player with a single red card can not complete an exchange in which they hand over that card.

-If no exchanges are made it's the end of the player's turn.
+If the players fail to complete an exchange, then the turn ends.

 > Example:
 >
 > It's Christina's turn.
 She announces to the group "I'm offering up a 9 for trade."
 >
 > Dave has no intention of taking a card from Christina; suspecting that she's infected.
 He offers a
-> 3 (which he doesn't have) in return, hoping she will accept the offer and cast further suspicion among the group.
+> 3 (which he doesn't have) in return, hoping she will accept the offer and cast further suspicion among
+> the group.
 >
 > Erica has another 9.
 Christina's 9 would make a pair and thus make her hand very powerful.
 She offers
 > an 8 in return.